mintme-com/webchaind/README.md

 ### Create or manage account(s)

-<a href="https://github.com/webchain-network/webchaind/releases" target="_blank">Webchaind</a> is able to create, import, update, unlock, and otherwise manage your private (encrypted) key files.
+[Webchaind](https://github.com/webchain-network/webchaind/releases) is able to create, import, update, unlock, and otherwise manage your private (encrypted) key files.
 Key files are in JSON format and, by default, stored in the respective chain folder's `/keystore` directory; you can specify a custom location with the `--keystore` flag.

 ```
 $ webchaind account new